aragon/staking/docs/3-entry-points/README.md

 - **Outputs:**
   - The amount of tokens staked by the account at the given block number
 - **Authentication:** Open
-- **Pre-flight checks:**
-  - Checks that contract has been initialized

 ### totalStakedAt